-- It is a single tax on supply of Goods and Services in its entire product cycle or life cycle i.e. from manufacturer to the consumer.
+- It is a single tax on the supply of Goods and Services in its entire product cycle or life cycle i.e. from manufacturer to the consumer.

 - The final consumer will pay only his part of the tax and not the entire supply chain which was the case earlier.

-- There is a provision of GST Council to decide upon any matter related to GST whose chairman in the finance minister of India.
+- There is a provision of the GST Council to decide upon any matter related to GST whose chairman in the finance minister of India.

 At the State Level